plsm/assisi-domset-experiments/domset_binary/controllers/README.md

 * NAC Node average activity.
 This is computed every update cycle after the master CASU received and processed one message from its neighbours.

 * CAS CASU active sensors.
-This is computed in every iteration of the loop in the run method.
+This is computed in every iteration of the run method while loop.
 Values from the third to the eight contain the active sensors.

 * NT Node temperature reference.
 This is the value computed by the master